EssamKamaly/Arduino-Elevator/README.md

 # Arduino-Elevator
 Arduino Elevator using
 -arduino uno,
--2 motor drive modules l298n
--Bluetooth module hc-06
+-2 motor drive modules l298n (each motor uses the 2 channels of each motor drive for more current) -Bluetooth module hc-06
 -2 powerful motors with metal gearboxes
 -fishing wires